hanilozmen/Unity-9-Patch-Slicer/README.md

 ## Information
-Generates smaller sized png images and decreases app size and memory usage.
+Generates smaller sized png images.
+In this way, you can decreases app size and memory usage.

 ## Setup